Pitt County, North Carolina: Government and politics

 In the early twentieth century Pitt was a typical Democratic "Solid South" county, where there were large numbers of disenfranchised blacks and the small white electorate voted overwhelming majorities for the Democratic Party.
 Pitt voted for the Democratic Party in every election from at least 1876 until American Independent candidate George Wallace gained a plurality in 1968.
 Apart from Richard Nixon's overwhelming victory over George McGovern in 1972, Pitt has since been a closely contested swing county, with no major party candidate post-McGovern falling under forty percent.
 After 1976, when Jimmy Carter carried it, and aside from a victory in 1992 by Bill Clinton, Pitt County tended to vote for Republicans until 2008.
 Since 2008 it has voted for the Democratic Party.

 Pitt County is a member of the Mid-East Commission regional council of governments.

-Pitt County is represented by Donald G. Davis in the 5th District in the North Carolina State Senate. as well as Kandie Smith in the 8th district and Brian Farkas in the 9th District in the North Carolina State House of Representatives.
+Pitt County is represented by Kandie Smith in the 5th district of the North Carolina Senate, as well as Gloristine Brown in the 8th district and Timothy Reeder in the 9th district of the North Carolina House of Representatives.